Contact the Organisers of Whitby Hot Chocolate Festival

 Where we get personal information from

-We keep your name and email address until the correspondence is complete, and then delete it.
+Names and email addresses are kept until correspondence is complete, and then deleted.

 If you have any concerns about our use of your personal data, you can make a complaint to us using the contact details at the top of this privacy notice.